 18. John Howard account, Maryland inventories and accounts 25:61-62.

 19. F. Edward Wright, Anne Arundel County Church Records of the 17th and

 18th Centuries, (Westminster, Md.: Family Line Publications).

-22. J. D. Warfield, Founders of Anne Arundel and Howard Counties,
+22. J. D. Warfield, The Founders of Anne Arundell and Howard Counties, Maryland,

 23. Jane Baldwin, The Maryland Calendar of Wills, (Baltimore, Maryland: